5 Landscape Photography Settings Every Photographer Should Know

 What is the hyperfocal distance in landscape photography?

 Hyperfocal distance refers to the point in a scene that you can focus on with your lens in order to maximize the appearance of depth of field.
 In other words, the hyperfocal distance will keep the largest percentage of the scene sharp.
-To find the hyperfocal distance, you can use apps that will carefully calculate it.
-But I prefer to just eyeball it by focusing about a third of the way into the scene.
-This is a good way of estimating the hyperfocal distance, and it’s much more convenient for situations where you’re working in the field and don’t want to keep referencing an app.
+To find the hyperfocal distance, you can use apps like PhotoPills that will calculate it precisely.
+But many photographers prefer to estimate by focusing about a third of the way into the scene.
+Modern mirrorless cameras make this easier with focus distance indicators in the EVF and focus peaking to show exactly what’s sharp.

 How do I choose the right aperture for landscape photography?